 These roles are intended for service agents, which are a special type of service account that a Google Cloud service uses to access your resources.
 Service agent roles tend to contain permissions for multiple services, which might include services that your principal doesn't need to access.

-Next, use the predefined roles reference or the Roles page in the Cloud Console to list the permissions that each role contains.
+Next, use the predefined roles reference or the Roles page in the Google Cloud console to list the permissions that each role contains.
 Check each role for permissions that you don't want the principal to have, and eliminate any roles that contain unwanted permissions.

 If this process eliminates all of the predefined roles, consider creating a custom role to fit your use case.
 Otherwise, choose the role or roles that contain the fewest number of permissions, while still meeting your needs.

 Decide where to grant the roles

 When you grant a role, you always grant it on a specific Google Cloud resource, which belongs to a resource hierarchy.
 Lower-level resources, such as Compute Engine VM instances, inherit the roles granted on higher-level resources, such as projects, folders, and organizations.